Lune Logo

 Read more in our explainer: what are high-quality carbon offsets?

-Avoiding accidental greenwashing – don’t be like Volkswagen
+Avoiding an accidental greenwashing scandal – don’t be like Volkswagen

 It can seem scary, but whilst greenwashing is a valid concern it isn’t an inevitability.